Complexity and scaling in quantum quench in $1+1$ dimensional fermionic field theories: Introduction

 In the fast regime, we can perform an expansion of the exact answer in a power series in $Jb \dt$ where $J$ denotes the mass scale of the theory and $b$ is the quench amplitude.
 In this expansion, the complexity at $t=0$ is proportional to $\dt$ for arbitrarily small $\dt$.
 This agrees nicely with a numerical evaluation of the exact answer.
 The complexity at a slightly later time $t \ll \dt$ shows a slightly different behavior : for $\dt$ smaller than a $t$-dependent threshold value the complexity saturates as a function of $\dt$, while for $\dt$ larger than this threshold, the above mentioned linear behavior holds.

 The content of the paper is as follows: In section \ref{cfft}, we summarize the definition of circuit complexity.
 In section \ref{mqd}, we introduce 1D Majorana fermion field theory and the derivation of complexity of its quench by considering Bogoliubov transformation.
-In section \ref{sc}, we study the scaling of complexity with respect to quench rate, and show some numerical results of the late-time behaviors of complexity.
+In section \ref{sc}, we study the scaling of complexity with respect to quench rate.
+In section \ref{dc}, we discuss the similarity and defference between 1D Majorana fermionic field theory and bosonic field theory in \cite{dd}, then we show some numerical results of the late-time behaviors of complexity.